jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_python.rst

    end subroutine simple

-To be able to use F2PY effectively it is important that the -attribute is used on the subroutine arguments.
+To be able to use F2PY effectively it is important that the C-attribute is used on the subroutine arguments.
 If not specified, F2PY, will treat all subroutine parameters as input-variables and no output parameters can be passed back to the the calling Python routine.